A chic “twist” on easy carrot cake decorations.

 Give your carrot cake decorations an easy, chic upgrade with this recipe for candied carrot peel rosettes.
-A cinch to make and oh-so elegant, this candied carrot peel rosette recipe makes a fun “twist” on carrot cake decorating — and helps eliminate food waste.
+A cinch to make and oh-so elegant, this carrot cake decoration rosettes recipe makes a fun “twist” on carrot cake decorating — and helps eliminate food waste.

-Let’s Talk About How to Do Carrot Cake Decorations
+Let’s Talk About How to Do Easy Carrot Cake Decorations

 I am a firm believer that homey, unfussy, nostalgic desserts (think pie, layer cake, chocolate chip cookies) are the best kind of desserts.
 That is why carrot cake is one of my all-time favorites.
 Carrot cake conjures all kind of happy, homey thoughts of birthday parties, Easter, and maybe a random special occasion or two throughout the year.

-That’s why my favorite carrot cake decorations are candied carrot peel rosettes.
+That’s why my favorite carrot cake decoration idea is to make candied carrot peel rosettes.
 These are easy to make and look chic and natural.
 They stay fresh on top of a cake for several days instead of drying out.

 Making candied carrot peel rosettes is super easy.
 Here’s what to do: